 Nakamise Shopping Street (Nakamise Dori) is located between the Furaijinmon and Hozomon.
 It is one of Japan’s oldest shopping streets and, there are many shops that sell perfect gifts such as kimono goods, chopsticks, small goods and toys with Japanese designs.

-Since you can eat snacks on the go, we recommend trying things out that interests you.
+Since you can eat snacks on the go, we recommend trying different foods that interest you.
+It's one of the most fun things to do in Asakusa!

 11:30 a.m.: Get a Magnificent View from Asakusa Culture Tourist Information Center